onflow/flow/flips/20201125-bip-44-multi-account.md

         increment the key index by one.
     - 3.2.
 If one or more addresses are found, query the Flow network to fetch each account's details.
         - 3.2.1.
-If no accounts are found<sup>3</sup>, go to step 2, incrementing
+If no accounts are found<sup>1</sup>, go to step 2, incrementing
         the account index by one.
         - 3.2.2.
-For each account found<sup>3</sup>, remember the relationship between the path used to generate this key, the curve used to generate this key, and the hash algorithm corresponding to this key and the account's details.
+For each account found<sup>1</sup>, remember the relationship between the path used to generate this key, the curve used to generate this key, and the hash algorithm corresponding to this key and the account's details.
         Then go to step 2, incrementing the key index by one.

-<sup>1</sup>ECDSA P256 is Elliptic Curve Digital Signature Algorithm (ECDSA) on
-the NIST P-256 curve.

-<sup>2</sup>ECDSA secp256k1 is Elliptic Curve Digital Signature Algorithm (ECDSA) on
-the secp256k1 curve.

-<sup>3</sup>Flow supports account deletion, meaning that an address found in the
+<sup>1</sup>Flow supports account deletion, meaning that an address found in the
 registry may refer to a nonexistent account.
 In this case the address should be skipped but discovery should continue.